Russia says ties with US close to severing after Biden's Putin comments

-(Reuters) – Russia’s Foreign Ministry said on Monday it had summoned U.S. Ambassador John Sullivan to tell him that U.S. President Joe Biden’s remarks about Russian President Vladimir Putin brought bilateral ties to the brink of collapse.
+(Reuters) – The Russian Foreign Ministry said on Monday it had summoned U.S. Ambassador John Sullivan to tell him that U.S. President Joe Biden’s remarks in calling Russian President Vladimir Putin , of “war criminal” brought bilateral ties to the brink of collapse.

 President Biden said last week that Putin was a “war criminal” for sending tens of thousands of troops to Ukraine.